 AMID THE clampdown in J&K following the removal of its special status, Shah Faesal, the Kashmiri IAS officer who resigned this year to take up politics, was prevented from boarding a flight from Delhi to Istanbul Wednesday, officials said.
-He was later taken to Srinagar, held under the Public Safety Act (PSA) and placed under house arrest, they said.
+He was later taken to Srinagar, held under Section 107 of the CrPC and placed under house arrest, they said.

 Home Ministry sources said Faesal was detained by immigration authorities at the Indira Gandhi International Airport around 5.30 am, and handed over to Delhi Police, which put him on a flight to Srinagar.